AFCAT Normalization Scheme 2025

 Why AFCAT Normalization Scheme is Introduced by IAF?

-The AFCAT exam, initially an OMR-based paper since its inception in 2011, transitioned to a Computer Based Test (CBT) in 2019.
+AFCAT exam, initially an OMR-based paper since its inception in 2011, transitioned to a Computer Based Test (CBT) in 2019.
 While there have been some minor adjustments in subsequent exams, AFCAT 2 2022 marked a significant change with the introduction of the Normalisation Process.
 The reasons behind implementing this normalization scheme are outlined below:

-- Fair Evaluation: With variations in the difficulty levels of question papers across different shifts, candidates might perceive an unfair evaluation.
+- Fair Evaluation: With variations in the difficulty levels of question papers across different shifts, students might perceive an unfair evaluation.
 Since it is not feasible to have identical question papers for all shifts, the normalization process addresses this concern, eliminating feelings of unfairness and score disparities.

 The surge in the number of applicants, coupled with diverse question paper difficulty levels, prompted the IAF to introduce the notable AFCAT Normalisation Scheme.